 Prior to 1900 decorators were forbidden to sign their work but baldwyns special talent was obvious and Charley was allowed to sign his work from a much earlier date and common signatures are 'C Baldwyn' or just 'BY'.

-Popular as Charley and some of the other painters were, the 1880s
+Popular as Charles Baldwyn and other Worcester painters were, the 1880s and 90s were a hard time.

-was defending its empire oveseas and money was in short supply.
+Peoples thoughts where elsewhere, Britain was defending its empire oveseas and money was in short supply.
+Quality sales were getting harder and harder to come by.

 During these difficult years Charles Henry Clifford Baldwyn and other artists would supplement their income by doing private work.
 There are records, as early as 1885, of Charles Baldwyn buying part tea services (in the white) from the Worcester factory and decorating them at home for private sale.